Leofric, Earl of Mercia: Historicity

 Historians disagree extensively on the character of Leofric.
 In the legend of Lady Godiva he is depicted as an unfeeling overlord who imposed over-taxation.
 This might have been conflated with the increase in taxation imposed by Harthacnut.
 We know that two of Hathacnut's tax-collectors were killed at Worcester by angry locals, for example.
 The king was so enraged by this that in 1041 he ordered Leofric and other earls to plunder and burn the city, and lay waste to the surrounding area.
 This command must have been uncomfortable for Leofric, since Worcester was the capital of his own people, the Hwicce.

-There is also disagreement over Leofric's reputation as a military leader: some historians believe Leofric to have been weak in this respect, but others say he was a respected and able warrio - even going as far as to give him the title 'Hammer of the Welsh'.
+There is also disagreement over Leofric's reputation as a military leader: some historians believe Leofric to have been weak in this respect, but others say he was a respected and able warrior - even going as far as to give him the title 'Hammer of the Welsh'.